On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

 Despite the widespread applications, surprisingly, very few examples of compact strong CYT and HKT manifolds with non-vanishing torsion, $H\not=0$, are known.
 Most of the examples constructed are (locally isometric to) products $N\times G$, where $N$ is a Calabi-Yau or hyper-K\"ahler manifold and $G$ is a group manifold with a CYT or HKT structure, respectively.
-For strong CYT manifolds with a $\h\nabla$-covariantly constants torsion $H$, $\h\nabla H=0$, where $\h\nabla$ is the connection with torsion $H$ a 3-form, a rigidity theorem has been demonstrated in \cite{bfg, btp} confirming that all such manifolds are products $N\times G$, where $N$ is a Calabi-Yau manifold and $G$ is a group manifold.
-For compact 6-dimensional strong CYT, a rigidity result has been demonstrated by Apostolov, Barbaro, Lee and Streets \cite{abls}, where under some additional assumption such manifolds were shown to be locally isometric and holomorphic to the following spaces: a Calabi-Yau manifold; $S^3\times S^3$; $S^3\times \bR\times \bC$.
+For strong CYT manifolds with a $\h\nabla$-covariantly constant torsion $H$, $\h\nabla H=0$, where $\h\nabla$ is the connection with torsion $H$ a 3-form, a rigidity theorem has been demonstrated in \cite{qzfz, bfg, btp} confirming that all such manifolds are products $N\times G$, where $N$ is a Calabi-Yau manifold and $G$ is a group manifold.
+For compact 6-dimensional strong CYT, a rigidity result has been demonstrated by Apostolov, Barbaro, Lee and Streets \cite{abls}, where under some additional assumptions such manifolds were shown to be locally isometric and holomorphic to the following spaces: a Calabi-Yau manifold; $S^3\times S^3$; $S^3\times \bR\times \bC$.

 In the strong HKT case, there are not known compact examples that are not locally isometric to a product manifold $N\times G$.
-The authors of \cite{bfgv} have demonstrated that all strong HKT manifolds with $\h\nabla$-covariantly constant torsion $H$ are locally isometric and tri-holomorphic to a product $N\times G$, where $N$ is a hyper=K\"ahler manifold and $G$ is a group manifold with an HKT structure.
-In the same publication, it has also be found that solvmanifolds do not admit a strong HKT structure.
-Because of this, the question raises on whether there exist any compact strong HKT manifold that is not such product.
+The authors of \cite{bfgv} have demonstrated that all strong HKT manifolds with $\h\nabla$-covariantly constant torsion $H$ are locally isometric and tri-holomorphic to a product $N\times G$, where $N$ is a hyper-K\"ahler manifold and $G$ is a group manifold with an HKT structure.
+In the same publication, it has also been found that solvmanifolds do not admit a strong HKT structure.
+Because of this, the question arises on whether there exist any compact strong HKT manifold that is not such product.

 One of the objectives of this article is to generalise the above results to Riemannian manifolds that admit a connection $\h\nabla$ with torsion a 3-form $H$ such that $H$ is both closed and $\h\nabla$-covariantly constant.
+This will be used to revisit the proof given for KT and HKT manifolds explained above and furthermore extend the results to manifolds that admit a connection $\h\nabla$ whose holonomy group is contained in a suitable exceptional group.
 In particular, we demonstrate the following statement.